Canon Log LUT Pack

 Variations:

 I’ve provided LUTs for Canon Log 2 and Canon Log 3 for the cameras that offer both options.
-Also, for cameras that can shoot Raw video, I’ve included separate folders for AVC and RAW variants.
+Also, for cameras that can shoot raw video, I’ve included separate folders for AVC and RAW variants.
 They’re very similar, but did require small tweaks to match.
+Some cameras, like the R5 and R5 C, can shoot raw, but don’t have an in-camera option for Canon Log 2.
+I’ve included Canon Log 2 LUTs for these cameras as well, because you can develop the raw video from those cameras as Canon Log 2 if you wish to.

 File Names Explained: